awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBPipeline.md

 1. In the **Attach Policy** panel, select the name of your policy and click **Attach Policy**\.

 **Note**
-You can use a similar procedure to attach your policy to a group, rather than to a user\.
+You can use a similar procedure to attach your policy to a role or group, rather than to a user\.

 ## Exporting Data From DynamoDB to Amazon S3<a name="DataPipelineExportImport.Exporting"></a>